 The first step in acquiring any low vision aid is to have a low vision consultation.

-At Low Vision Of Colorado, we take the time to determine our patient’s goals and needs based on their lifestyle and vision, and then recommend the optimal low vision aids.
+At Low Vision Of Nebraska, we take the time to determine our patient’s goals and needs based on their lifestyle and vision, and then recommend the optimal low vision aids.

 In order to attain the most precise prescription, we use the latest technology to measure the degree of visual loss.
 If eyeglasses are required, each lens will be customized to ensure that the patient receives glasses best suited for his or her unique needs.